 There are many tests that can be undertaken, but usually the main three tests to consider are:

-Particle Size Distribution (PSD): this will give you accurate information on the soil type and its particle make up, enabling you to match up with appropriate top dressing materials and ensuring you are able to maintain a consistent hydraulic conductivity (drainage rate) of your soil profile.
+Particle Size Distribution (PSD) this will give you accurate information on the soil type and its particle make up, enabling you to match up with appropriate top dressing materials and ensuring you are able to maintain a consistent hydraulic conductivity (drainage rate) of your soil profile.

-Soil pH: It is important to keep the soil at a pH of 5.5 to 6.5, a suitable level for most grass plants, and a balanced level of organic matter content in the soil profile.
+Soil pH.
+It is important to keep the soil at a pH of 5.5 to 6.5, a suitable level for most grass plants, and a balanced level of organic matter content in the soil profile.

 N:P:K: Keeping a balance of N P K nutrients within the soil profile is essential for healthy plant growth.

-Earthworms may be a problem, particularly with the recent heavy rains, so regular dragbrushing will be necessary.
+Earthworms may be a problem, so regular dragbrushing will be necessary.
 Brushing can be daily when conditions are right.
 Regular aeration to keep the surface open will aid drying.
 A drier surface may help towards reducing the effects of the earthworm activity near the surface.
 Diseases have been widely reported, particularly Fusarium.
 These outbreaks have been mainly due to the heavy dews and changing climatic air temperatures we have recently experienced.

 The three disease factors: susceptible grass/host, pathogen, and environment, provide the evidence for disease diagnosis.
 Symptoms are the expression of the susceptible grass to the disease and can take on a variety of forms.